 We encourage researchers to also submit abstracts of work that has already been published and/or submit work in progress.

-Submissions have to be up to 3 pages (in English) excluding references in Springer LNCS format.
+Submissions have to be up to 3 pages (in English) excluding references and pictures in Springer LNCS format.

-Extended abstracts should be submitted as pdf files through EasyChair conference management system TBA.
+Extended abstracts should be submitted as pdf files through EasyChair conference management system here.

 Please give a sufficiently detailed description of your work and your methods so we can adequately assess its relevance.